 St. Peter Catholic School is dedicated to excellence in education and to the spiritual development of youth within the framework of the Gospel and the tradition of the Catholic Church.
 Our fundamental task is educating the whole person, integrating faith with learning in daily life.
 Recognizing the uniqueness and individuality of children, we guide them to discover and develop their God-given gifts.

-Our school offers placement in Honor Classes to the students in grades 5th, 6th, and 7th in English/Language Arts.
+Our school offers placement in Honor Classes to the students in 6th and 7th grade in English/Language Arts.
 The eligibility criteria for placement in the Honor classes are evaluated using the following student data:

 Achievement Tests results (ACT Aspire and MAP):